tonikelope/coronapoker/docs/BOTS.md

 effective strength = strength + (1 − strength)·PPot − strength·NPot
 ```

-It is then nudged down by texture-aware penalties — an under-pair facing two
+It is then nudged down by texture-aware penalties (an under-pair facing two
-overcards, a made hand with a weak kicker — and floored at `0.10`.
+overcards, a made hand with a weak kicker) and floored at `0.10`.

 ### Card encoding